Are you or a loved one looking for a sober living program?Sober living Home (424) 242-1130

 Amoxicillin can have side effects, depending on the individual’s sensitivity to the drug.

-Approximately one in ten individuals experience these common side effects.
+Approximately one in ten individuals experiences these common side effects.
 If the following most common side effects concern you or do not go away while taking the medication, speak to your doctor or pharmacist immediately:

 • Nausea